Estadio La Rosaleda: Concerts

 The stadium has also seen several concerts as George Michael with 62,000 spectators, Shakira with 59,000 spectators, Maná with 55,000 spectators, Alejandro Sanz with 56,000 spectators, and RBD with 60,000.

 Ownership

 The stadium is owned by the municipality of Málaga, the Málaga Provincial Council and the Government of Andalusia in equal shares (33.33%), after the CD Málaga be expropriated because of the debt that crossed before her disappearance.
 The owners, apart from the grant that has the Málaga CF, organize other events in this forum, especially concerts.

 Renovation

 In 2000, the stadium underwent renovation that was completed in 2006, being reopened with the XXIV edition of the Trofeo Costa del Sol.
 Completed, the capacity of the stadium is 30,044 all seated locations, paths visors on the steps of Grandstand and Preference, closed circuit television, private boxes, press boxes, outings to area Guadalmedina river and other amenities that the stadium was suing to conform to safety regulations of the LFP.
 The renovation project was conducted by the architect José Segui Pérez and Sando-Vera joint venture.
+Plans for a redevelopment of the stadium were shelved in June 2026 after it was decided that a new 55,000 seat stadium would be built at a different site near the University of Málaga by 2032.